FirmwGuy/CEP/docs/L0_KERNEL/NATIVE-TYPES.md

-# CEP L0 Native Type
+# L0 Kernel: Native Types

 This note defines how native data works in CEP Layer 0 (Kernel).
 At L0, a value is only bytes plus a tiny label.
 The real meaning of those bytes lives above the kernel, where you can describe and evolve types as normal CEP cells.